Scanning difficulties with certain barcodes

 And finally the location of the bar-code on this pre-mixed bag of cefazolin causes problems because we teach the technicians to place the patient specific label just below the name of the drug, image on the right.
 Unfortunately, that results in the patient specific label covering the manufacturer’s bar-code.
 Solution: move the patient specific label to the back along with education.

-10 thoughts on “Scanning difficulties with certain barcodes”
+10 responses to “Scanning difficulties with certain barcodes”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.